 The "Atomflot" fleet has been supplemented by the nuclear icebreaker "Yakutia".
 This was announced by the Director General of Rosatom, Alexey Likhachev, on the sidelines of the International Arctic Forum.

-Today, the "Atomflot" fleet has gained one more icebreaker.
+Today, the "Atomflot" fleet has one more icebreaker.
 On April 1-2, "Yakutia" will depart from St. Petersburg and, during the most challenging ice conditions, will join the ranks to support our projects.

-The nuclear icebreaker "Yakutia" is the fourth representative of Project 22220, built by the shipbuilders of the Baltic Shipyard for the Rosatom State Corporation.
+The nuclear icebreaker "Yakutia" is the fourth representative of Project 22220, built by shipbuilders of the Baltic Shipyard for the Rosatom State Corporation.

 Icebreakers of the LK-60Ya type of Project 22220 are a series of Russian universal nuclear icebreakers for operation in the Arctic Ocean.
 The index LK-60Ya stands for "icebreaker with a nuclear power plant with a capacity of 60 megawatts".
 The vessels are designed for expeditions in the Arctic and servicing the Northern Sea Route.